harmony-one/h/progress/gheis-mohammadi.md

+2026-08-08 Sat: Last week I worked across stream sync, consensus, and state management, with a focus on improving node recovery, consensus observability, and code reliability.

+I continued improving stream sync recovery in [PR #5091](https://github.com/harmony-one/harmony/pull/5091).
+The changes speed up recovery after temporary network outages or peer drops by reducing peer requirements and recovery timers, improving DHT discovery and advertise timing, and detecting mass disconnects.
+The logic also distinguishes connection failures from bad peer behavior so malicious or invalid peers continue to receive appropriate penalties.

+On consensus, [PR #5093](https://github.com/harmony-one/harmony/pull/5093) adds logs and Prometheus metrics for late or excluded commit signatures, making it easier for validator operators to understand unexpected drops in signing percentage without changing consensus behavior.
+I also started [PR #5095](https://github.com/harmony-one/harmony/pull/5095), which simplifies leader-side prepare/commit quorum tracking by replacing multi-BLS first-signature heuristics with explicit state-backed markers.

+I also completed two codebase and state-management improvements.
+[PR #5094](https://github.com/harmony-one/harmony/pull/5094) moves the generic thread-safe `SafeMap` into `common/types`, allowing it to be reused cleanly across networking and sync components.
+[PR #5098](https://github.com/harmony-one/harmony/pull/5098) fixes stale snapshot handling by checking whether a diff layer has been flattened before using its bloom filter, ensuring callers receive `ErrSnapshotStale` instead of incorrectly falling through to disk state.

+---

 2026-08-01 Sat: Last week I focused on improving stream sync recovery and peer discovery.
 I created [PR #5091](https://github.com/harmony-one/harmony/pull/5091), which enhances stream synchronization resilience when peers disconnect or the node temporarily loses network connectivity, allowing sync to recover without long stalls or requiring a process restart.

 The PR reduces the minimum peer requirements for startup, shortens recovery timers, improves advertise scheduling, fixes a race condition that could cause DHT discovery to be skipped too early, and adds mass-disconnect detection to distinguish local network outages from faulty or malicious peers.
 It also preserves strict penalties for protocol violations while allowing faster recovery from temporary connection loss.